tarantool/doc/doc/how-to/sql/improving_mysql.rst

         ALTER TABLE pet DROP sex, DROP birth, DROP death;
         QUIT

 #.
 The sample data is set up.
-Edit MySQL’s
+Edit MySQL
     configuration file to use it with the replicator:

     ..  code-block:: console